lostmart/lostmart/README.md

+## Well met, fellow coder ⚔️

 - 👋 Hi, I’m @lostmart
-- 👀 I’m interested in building creating dynamic, user-friendly web solutions (and playing music 🎹)
+- 👀 I’m interested in building and creating dynamic, user-friendly web solutions (and playing music 🎹)
-- I'm a full-stack web developer, with a tendency toward front-end
+- 💻 I'm a full-stack web developer, with a tendency toward front-end
-- 🌱 If you have any project or challange you'd like to share, I'd love to hear from it !  =)
+- 🌱 If you have any project or challenge you'd like to share, I'd love to hear about it! =)
-- 📫 How to reach me codeme.martin@gmail.com
+- 📫 How to reach me: **codeme.martin@gmail.com**
+- 🌐 Check out my portfolio: [personal-site-react.netlify.app](https://personal-site-react.netlify.app/)

 ### 🧰 Projects